 Change in Revenue Recognition Standard (ASC Topic 606) - In May 2014, the FASB issued ASU 2014-09 Revenue from Contracts with Customers (Topic 606), requiring an entity to recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to in exchange for those goods or services.
 ASU 2014-09 will supersede nearly all existing revenue recognition guidance under U.S. GAAP when it becomes effective.
 ASU 2014-09 may be adopted retrospectively to each prior reporting period presented (full retrospective method), or retrospectively with the cumulative effect of initially applying the guidance recognized at the date of initial application (modified retrospective method).
-We will adopt this new accounting standard on January 1, 2018, and using the full retrospective method to restate each prior reporting period presented.
+We will adopt this new accounting standard on January 1, 2018, using the full retrospective method to restate each prior reporting period presented.

 Because the new standard will impact our business processes, systems and controls, we developed a project plan that includes analyzing the standard's impact on our contract portfolio, comparing our historical policies and practices to the requirements of the new standard and identifying differences from applying the requirements of the new standard to our contracts.
 We are developing internal controls to ensure we adequately evaluate our portfolio of contracts under the five-step model to ensure proper assessment of our operating results under the new standard.
-We do not expect a significant change in our control environment due to the adoption of the new standard; however, we will continue to assess until the date of adoption.
-We are also reporting on the progress of the implementation to the Audit Committee and the Board of Directors on a regular basis during the project's duration.
+We do not expect a significant change in our control environment due to the adoption of the new standard; however, we will continue to assess our controls until the date of adoption.
+We are also reporting on the progress of the implementation to our board of directors and the audit committee of our board of directors on a regular basis during the project's duration.